Territorial Force: Post-war

 Winston Churchill, the Secretary of State for War responsible for reconstituting the force, considered a mandatory imperial obligation unfair and resisted its imposition.
 The territorial representatives recognised the necessity of such an obligation, but opposed the force being used simply as a reserve of manpower for the army, rather than operating as a second line in its own brigades and divisions as Haldane had intended.
 Territorial support for the imperial obligation eventually persuaded Churchill to accept it, and concerns about unit integrity were allayed by "The Pledge", Churchill's promise that the force would be deployed as complete units and fight in its own formations.
 The final sticking point was resolved by the resurrection of the militia to provide reinforcement drafts to the regular army.

 Another issue was military aid to the civil power during the industrial unrest that followed the war.
 The thinly-stretched army was reluctant to become involved, so Churchill proposed using the territorials.
 Concerns that the force would be deployed to break strikes adversely affected recruitment, which had recommenced on 1 February 1920, resulting in promises that the force would not be so used.
 The government nevertheless deployed the Territorial Force in all but name during the miner's strike of April 1921 by the hasty establishment of the Defence Force.
 The new organisation relied heavily on territorial facilities and personnel, and its units were given territorial designations.
 Territorials were specially invited to enlist.
 Although those that did were required to resign from the Territorial Force, their service in the Defence Force counted towards their territorial obligations, and they were automatically re-admitted to the Territorial Force once their service in the Defence Force was completed.

-The Territorial Force was officially reconstituted in 1921 by the Territorial Army and Militia Act 1921 and renamed in October as the Territorial Army.
+The Territorial Force was officially reconstituted in 1921 by the Territorial Army and Militia Act 1921 (11 & 12 Geo.
+5. c.
+37) and renamed in October as the Territorial Army.
 The difficulties posed in the war by an auxiliary that maintained a separate identity from the regular army were still enshrined in the reconstituted auxiliary.
 They were finally addressed by the Armed Forces (Conditions of Service) Act, passed on the outbreak of the Second World War in September 1939, by which restrictions on territorial terms of service and transfer between units were removed and territorial status was suspended for the duration.
 The next war would be fought from the start by a single, integrated army.